shipengcheng1230/MLOC/README.md

 AUTHOR: SPC
 ```

-Now you shouldn't have problem running the program:
+Now it should not have problem running the program:

 ```console
 ➜  mloc_working git:(master) ✗ ./mloc_g